Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 Mold also grows on damp and moist surfaces, meaning dry wood or wood exposed to adequate sunlight will be reasonably resistant to mold growth.

-You will have noticed that leaking roofs or floors under bathrooms and kitchens are perfect sites for mold growth.
+You will have noticed that leaking roofs or floors under bathrooms and kitchens are perfect sites for mold growth; and mold and wood are no exception.
+Wood provides an ideal surface for mold to spread, especially when moisture is present.

 Dangers of Having Mold on Wood